 There was no aversion to this situation from Jesus.
-There was no concern by Jesus of Peter’s use of the sword but only that the Father’s eternal plan might be disrupted.
+There was no concern by Jesus about Peter’s use of the sword but only that the Father’s eternal plan might be disrupted.

 Shall I not drink the cup which My Father has given Me?”

-The metaphor of a “cup” often carried the symbol of a person’s destiny of trouble and suffering (He 2:9).
+The metaphor of a “cup” often carries the symbolism of a person’s destiny of trouble and suffering (He 2:9).
 Here the “cup” was Jesus’ death on the cross.
 He was in the business of death in the place of sinners.
 Thus the “cup” is an idiom for the cross of Christ (Lu 9:22).

 The apostles currently did not understand the need for Jesus to die on the cross (Lu 24:25).
 Jesus clearly viewed that His death was in the Father’s plan from eternity.

 Peter’s denial of the Father’s purpose for Jesus to die on the cross was both a misunderstanding and useless exercise.
 This was a voluntary surrender by Jesus because His mission was vicarious.